 2. At this step, you are prompted to connect to Dr.Web cloud services that allow anti-virus components to use the newest information which is stored and updated on Doctor Web servers.
-This option is disabled by default.
+This option is enabled by default.
+You can also specify whether Dr.Web Firewall should be installed or not.